RedRedouane/2DL4NLP/README.md

 For the transfer learning task, the checkpoint files of the pretraining task must be modified using the pl_INIT checkpoint file:
 1) Run: srun python -u -m joeynmt train /code/configs/FINAL_pl_INIT.yaml (this creates the pl_INIT checkpoint)
 2) Run the adjust checkpoints notebook
-3) Save the checkpoints file in the same folder as the gits, in a folder named "checkpoints"
+3) Save the checkpoints file in the same folder as the gits, in a folder named "checkpoints", and create a folder "checkpoints_adjusted" for the script to save the new checkpoints in.